expresspigeon/blog/src/content/posts/2012/creating-a-customized-opt-in-form-5-easy-steps.md

 area with a "Big Thanks."
 Then give them further instructions on what their next step is, like checking their email for further information.
-When they open their email, they will have a double opt-in email to make sure they want to subscribe to your company's newsletter.
-After they confirm the subscription, we'd like to say, "Congrats on a brand new potential customer!"
+When they open their email, they will have a double opt-in email to make sure they want to subscribe to your company&apos;s newsletter.
+After they confirm the subscription, we&apos;d like to say, "Congrats on a brand new potential customer!"

 ![ExpressPigeon — Web forms - Demo Form-3](/blog/images/2012/expresspigeonc2a0e28094c2a0web-forms-demo-form-3.jpg "ExpressPigeon — Web forms - Demo Form-3")